ddkasa/ulauncher-toggl-extension/docs/guide.md

 - Description: Display a list of projects.
 Select a project for more options/details.
 - Usage: `tgl project list`
 - Alt-Option: Refresh cache and fetch new projects.
-- Aliases: list, ls, l
+- Aliases: list, ls, lst
 - Optional Arguments: _Active_, _ID_

 ##### **Add**